ProgramIsFun/ue5-force-graph/To_do_list.md

 Check the original source code of the UE44 square to see how it read a Json object.

+### 8

+The result is render incorrectly if the Jason file is large, perhaps switch back to CPU And check. graph could render correctly.

 ### 11

 Every time I finish compelling, I change the program will crash.